kishore-888/udemy-clone/README.md

 ## Overview

-This project consists of Udmey-clone website page.
+This project consists of Frontend Udmey-clone website page.
 It's designed to provide visitors with an insight into my work, and skills.

 ## Technologies Used